kodonnell/fastmm/README.md

 It's based on a desire to map match a lot of vehicle trace data quickly, without the infrastructure to spin up OSRM / Valhalla.
 (And this is probably faster as there's no IPC ... ?)

-that's designed to be fast, can run on windows, and simpler than spinning up OSRM / Valhalla options.

 It is based on <https://github.com/cyang-kth/fmm> but updated to:

 - Remove GDAL/OGR dependencies - networks are created programmatically from Python
 - Include Python helper classes for automatic trajectory splitting and time interpolation
-- Be buildable on Windows with modern tooling
+- Be buildable on Windows/Linux/Mac with modern tooling
 - Focus on Python packaging with distributable wheels
+- Remove STMatch - we'll focus on FMM for now

 **Status:**

+- [ ] Tested ... = )
+- [ ] MapMatcher helper class with auto-splitting and time interpolation
 - [x] FASTMM algorithm working
 - [x] Python API for network creation and matching
-- [x] MapMatcher helper class with auto-splitting and time interpolation
 - [x] Windows, linux, and macOS wheel builds
-- [ ] STMatch removed (FMM is primary algorithm)

 ## Installation